top of page

 Embrace imperfection for Mental Health Strength: SpongeBob

-The other day, I was strolling downtown, minding my own business, when who do I bump into but SpongeBob SquarePants!
+The other day, I was strolling downtown, minding my own business, when who should I bump into but SpongeBob SquarePants!
 Yep, the famous sea sponge, right there in the middle of town.
-He looked happy to see me, but there was something a bit off.
+He looked happy to see me, but something was off.
 His usually bubbly demeanor seemed deflated, like he was carrying the weight of the world on his little yellow shoulders.

-"Hey, SpongeBob, what’s up?"
+“Hey, SpongeBob, what’s up?”
 I asked, sensing something was on his mind.
-He sighed, which was odd coming from someone who lives under the sea.
-"It’s my friends," he began.
-"They’re really struggling with their mental health.
-Squidward is grumpier than usual, and even Patrick seems... well, more confused than normal."
+He sighed—a rare sound from someone who literally lives under the sea.
+“It’s my friends,” he began.
+“They’re really struggling with their mental health.
+Squidward is grumpier than usual, and even Patrick seems... well, more confused than normal.”

 He looked at me with those big, hopeful eyes.
-"I know you created the Mental Health Warrior Program, based on your struggles with Bipolar, Alcoholism, Anxiety Disorders, and PTSD from your time as an EMT with the local rescue squad.
-And I thought maybe you’d have something I can share with them to help out."
-I knew exactly where SpongeBob was coming from as Mental health challenges can feel like an endless tidal wave sometimes.
+“I know you created the Mental Health Warrior Program — a new SELF-HELP approach — based on your 20-year struggle with Bipolar Disorder, Alcoholism, Anxiety Disorders, and PTSD from your time as an EMT with the local rescue squad.
+I thought maybe you’d have something I could share with them to help.”

-"Well, you see," I started, "these Mindset Rules are like warrior weapons—reminders of certain 'truths' that get lost in the chaos of everyday life.
-They are so powerful that I wrote an entire book on them called 53 Mindset Rules of a Mental Health Warrior.”
+“Well, you see,” I started, “these Mindset Rules are like warrior weapons—powerful daily reminders and real-life strategies to help center your emotions, keep challenges in check, and triumph even in the midst of adversity.
+They’ve been so transformative for me that I wrote an entire book about them called '53 Mindset Rules of a Mental Health Warrior.'”

 Example 1: Mistakes Aren’t the End—They’re Learning Opportunities